sim-/tgy/README.md

 more FETs may be broken.
 Repetitive clicking can also indicate that the pinout is incorrect and causing continuous brown-out resets.

-Now, if you attach a valid PPM servo pulse with low-enough pulse length, you should hear a forth beep indicating that the ESC is armed.
+Now, if you attach a valid PWM servo pulse with low-enough pulse length, you should hear a forth beep indicating that the ESC is armed.
 If not, try lowering the trim as far as possible.
 If it still doesn't work, you may need to raise the STOP_RC_PULS value in the code.